United States 1932-S Washington Quarter

 Designer

-Born in New Jersey in 1865, John Flanagan lived in New York for most of his life.
+John Flanagan was born in New Jersey in 1865 and lived in New York for most of his life.
 He began working with Augustus Saint-Gaudens in 1884 at the age of 20 and quickly became a well-known sculptor and medallic artist in his own right.
 Saint-Gaudens made introductions for Flanagan at the United States Mint.
 While the Washington quarter was his sole numismatic design, Flanagan designed numerous famous medals and sculptures, including the official medal of the 1915 Panama-Pacific International Exposition, the official Verdun medal gifted to France by the United States Government, and the 1924 bust of Saint-Gaudens.
 Flanagan was also a member of the American Numismatic Society (ANS).

 Coin Specifications